-- conditions imposed on us by the FDA or any foreign regulatory authority regarding the scope or design of our clinical trials; - delays in recruiting and enrolling patients or volunteers into clinical trials: - delays in obtaining, or our inability to obtain, required approvals from institutional review boards or other reviewing entities at clinical sites selected for participation in our clinical trials; - insufficient supply or deficient quality of our product candidates or other materials necessary to conduct our clinical trials; - · lower than anticipated retention rate of subjects and patients in clinical trials; - negative or inconclusive results from clinical trials, or results that are inconsistent with earlier results, that necessitate additional clinical study;
+- conditions imposed on us by the FDA or any foreign regulatory authority regarding the scope or design of our clinical trials; - · delays in recruiting and enrolling patients or volunteers into clinical trials; - delays in obtaining, or our inability to obtain, required approvals from institutional review boards or other reviewing entities at clinical sites selected for participation in our clinical trials; - insufficient supply or deficient quality of our product candidates or other materials necessary to conduct our clinical trials; - lower than anticipated retention rate of subjects and patients in clinical trials; - negative or inconclusive results from clinical trials, or results that are inconsistent with earlier results, that necessitate additional clinical study;

-- · serious and unexpected drug-related side effects experienced by subjects and patients in clinical trials; or - failure of our third-party contractors to comply with regulatory requirements or otherwise meet their contractual obligations to us in a timely manner.
+- serious and unexpected drug-related side effects experienced by subjects and patients in clinical trials; or - failure of our third-party contractors to comply with regulatory requirements or otherwise meet their contractual obligations to us in a timely manner.

 Clinical trials require sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the trial protocol, the proximity of patients to clinical sites, the availability of effective treatments for the relevant disease and the eligibility criteria for the clinical trial.
 Delays in patient enrollment can result in increased costs and longer development times.
 We previously experienced delays in patient enrollment for our Phase II clinical trial of TC-1734 in persons with MCI.
 In that trial, we limited the eligible patient population to persons whose condition was sufficiently severe to qualify for a diagnosis of MCI, but not severe enough to qualify for a diagnosis of dementia.
 Similarly, we expect that the eligible patient population for the Phase II clinical trial of TC-1734 for mild to moderate Alzheimer's disease to be conducted by AstraZeneca will be limited to Alzheimer's disease patients for whom the disease has not yet progressed to the severe stage.
 As a result of these inclusion limits, there could be delays in recruitment for this trial similar to those that we experienced in our MCI trial.
 In addition, this trial would require some of the Alzheimer's disease patients to be assigned randomly into a dosing group that would receive placebo instead of TC-1734.
 Those patients would not receive any medication for the duration of the trial.
 As a result, Alzheimer's disease patients or their caregivers may be unwilling or unable to give informed consent to participate in the trial, which would result in delays in patient enrollment.
-The failure to enroll patients in a clinical trial could delay the completion of the clinical trial beyond our current expectations.
-In addition, the FDA could require us and AstraZeneca to conduct clinical trials with a larger number of subjects than we have projected for any of our product candidates.
+The failure to enroll patients in a clinical trial could delay the completion of subjects than we have projected for any of our product candidates.
 We and AstraZeneca may not be able to enroll a sufficient number of patients in a timely or cost-effective manner.
+Furthermore, enrolled patients may drop out of clinical trials, which could impair the validity or statistical significance of those clinical trials.